 - equipment, dog bed, bowls, toys, collars, leads

 - food including treats and special diet food

 - grooming, nail clipping and dental work

 In a hurry?
 Skip to the end of this page and see the cost here.

 Cost to Buy a Miniature Schnauzer

-Of course, you could hunt around and find a cheaper pet from a puppy farm or similar but we think it’s best to go with a registered and responsible breeder.
+Of course, you could hunt around and find a cheap puppy but we think it’s best to go with a registered and responsible breeder.

 Immunisation and First Veterinary Checks

 Puppy immunisations not only protect your pet from common illnesses and diseases, they also protect other dogs from illnesses your dog could be carrying.

 A first veterinary check is where your puppy will be weighed and its ears, eyes, nose, throat, teeth, gums and heartbeat will be checked.